At the Codfish Ball: Plot

-The next day, Sally asks her father if she can go to the awards dinner. Émile and Marie quarrel again, and Megan lets Don know that her father is cheating on her mother.

-That evening, Roger arrives and Marie helps him with his bow tie.
-Sally shows off her dress.
-Don tells his daughter to remove her makeup and go-go boots before they leave, with Émile making a comment about daughters growing up.
-Later in the award room Don affectionately tells her that she is a beautiful girl who will one day wear makeup but not tonight.

-Peggy and Abe prepare dinner at her apartment.
-Her mother Katherine (Myra Turley) arrives, and Peggy tells her that she and Abe are moving in together.
-Katherine opposes the idea and says she would rather Peggy just lie about it.
-She tells Peggy that Abe is just using her as practice before he decides to marry and have a family with another woman in the future, and snidely advises her to just "get a cat" if she's lonely.
+Ken Cosgrove (Aaron Staton) recounts the Heinz meeting to everyone in the conference room, but Harry Crane takes credit he doesn't deserve, while Pete Campbell notes they still are out of thousands of dollars spent wooing Heinz.
+Don credits his wife, who calls it beginner's luck, and Peggy congratulates Megan, though Megan appears unenthusiastic.
+Peggy and Abe invite Peggy's mother Katherine (Myra Turley) to dinner, and Peggy tells her that she and Abe are moving in together.
+Katherine opposes the idea and says that Abe is just using her as practice before he decides to marry and have a family with another woman.
+She snidely advises her to just "get a cat" if she's lonely.

-At the ACS dinner, Pete Campbell (Vincent Kartheiser) introduces Don and Megan to Ed Baxter (Ray Wise), Ken’s father-in-law.
+Before the ACS dinner, Émile and Marie quarrel, and Megan lets Don know that her father is cheating on her mother.
+Sally accompanies Megan, Don, Émile, Marie, and Roger to the dinner, where Pete Campbell (Vincent Kartheiser) introduces Don and Megan to Ed Baxter (Ray Wise), Ken’s father-in-law.
 Ed compliments Don's talent and Megan's contribution to the Heinz campaign.
-Roger shows a genuine side when he spends the night with Sally on his arm, telling her about the event's attendees; Marie watches him from across the room.
-Later at the bar, Marie approaches Roger.
-Meanwhile, Émile tells Megan she has changed, that her marriage to Don has ultimately allowed her to take a shortcut in life instead of working for it, reminding her of her acting dreams she was once so driven about.
+Roger amuses Sally with facts about the guests, and later flirts with Marie at the bar.
+Meanwhile, Émile tells Megan she has changed, reminding her of her acting dreams and lamenting how her marriage to Don has allowed her to take a shortcut in life instead of working for it.
 She rebuffs him but is visibly bothered by this truth.
-Sally later enters a room down the hall and sees Marie fellating Roger.
-Back in the showroom, Ed tells Don the companies at the event love his talent and will shower him with awards but, because of the letter he wrote against Lucky Strike, will never hire him.
-Don looks stunned.
-As he returns to the table and rejoins Megan, her parents, and Sally, they each look crestfallen.
+Later, Sally enters a room and sees Marie fellating Roger.
+Ed tells Don the companies at the event love his talent and will shower him with awards but, because of the letter he wrote against Lucky Strike, will never hire him.
+Don returns to the table and rejoins Megan, Émile, Marie, and Sally, all of whom appear crestfallen.

 Back at Don’s apartment while everyone is sleeping, Sally sneaks out in her pajamas and calls Glen.
-He asks her how the city was and she replies “dirty”.
+He asks her how the city was and she replies that it was “dirty”.